 Should a visit to the campus is essential, all students/visitors must comply with all safety and health guidelines or SOPs.

 Anyone displaying symptoms (fever over 37.5, cough, flu, sore throat, shortness of breath) and not wearing a mask will be denied entry.
 We seek for your honesty in declaring your health status at all times.
 Should the false information be collected, the college reserves the right to take appropriate or legal action which deemed necessary.

 Following the announcement by the Ministry of Higher Education (MOHE) dated 20th July 2020 on 'Kemasukan Semula Pelajar Institusi Pendidikan Tinggi Swasta Kampus Secara Berperingkat', the College has decided to ALLOW the students to return to College.

-All students shall return to the College for Face-to-Face teaching & learning activities (lectures/tutorials/final exams etc) commencing September Semester.
 Please note that in the event, the College is required to close whether due to MCO or COVID-19 positive case, or any student placed under quarantine/undergoing treatment due COVID-19, the College expects the students to continue with online learning until clearance is granted by the relevant Government authorities to resume F2F activities.

 Students/visitors that are under COVID-19 category will not be allowed to enter the college premises and shall follow strictly on the Government SOPs and medical advice.

 • Acute respiratory infection (sudden onset of respiratory infection with at least one of: shortness of breath, cough or sore throat) with or without fever.

 • Travelled to/resided in foreign country within 14 days before the onset of illness.